FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 Two task trajectories are considered: a hovering and an elicoidal trajectory.

 We tested the external wrench estimation and contact detection, in the following cases:

-in presence of wind action only
+Markup : 1.in presence of wind action only

-in presence of a continuous contact action but in absence of wind action
+2.in presence of a continuous contact action but in absence of wind action

 in presence of a continuous contact action and of wind action